 Proposed Recommendation regarding UDRP and URS Eligibility Requirements for IGOs

-The first recommendation from the EPDP team (Recommendation #1) addresses an initial challenge that some IGOs face under the current UDRP and URS requirement that a complainant must have trademark rights to proceed against a domain name registrant.
+The first recommendation from the EPDP team (Recommendation #1) addresses an initial challenge that IGOs face under the current UDRP and URS requirement that a complainant must have trademark rights to proceed against a domain name registrant.
 In this regard, the EPDP team is proposing specific modifications to the Rules applicable to the UDRP and URS that will add a definition clarifying the criteria for “IGO Complainants”.
-The EPDP team believes that adding this definition will provide clearer eligibility requirements for IGOs in relation to the need to demonstrate that they have the requisite rights to proceed with a UDRP or URS complaint.
+The EPDP team believes that adding this definition will provide clearer eligibility requirements for IGOs in relation to the need to demonstrate that they have adequately demonstrated rights to proceed with a UDRP or URS complaint.

-To facilitate Public Comments on this specific point, relevant links to additional resources about the United Nations have been included in Section 3.
+To facilitate Public Comments on this recommendation, relevant links to additional resources about the United Nations have been included in Section 3.

-Proposed Recommendations to Address IGO Jurisdictional Immunities While Preserving a Registrant’s Right to File Court Proceedings
+Proposed Recommendations to Address IGO Immunities While Preserving a Registrant’s Right to Seek Review of a UDRP or URS Decision Issued Against It

-Recommendation #2 from the EPDP team comprises a set of three related, interdependent recommendations (#2A, #2B & #2CEPDP team).
-This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s immunities and privileges (specifically, immunity from the jurisdiction of a court) and maintaining a registrant’s right to file judicial proceedings against an IGO.
+Recommendation #2 from the EPDP team comprises a set of three related, interdependent recommendations (#2A, #2B & #2C – note here there are two bracketed options being considered by the EPDP team).
+This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from process) and maintaining a registrant’s right to file a court case seeking review of a UDRP or URS decision that has been issued against it.

 The current Recommendation #2C includes square bracketed text indicating that the EPDP team has not yet reached agreement on two specific issues:

-(i) whether a losing registrant should be able to maintain the option to proceed to arbitration after the court in which they filed a proceeding declines to assume jurisdiction in the case, due to the IGO Complainant’s immunity from the jurisdiction of that court; and
+(i) whether a losing registrant should be able to maintain the option to proceed to arbitration after the court in which they filed a proceeding declines to assume jurisdiction in the case, due to the IGO Complainant’s jurisdictional immunity from process ; and

-(ii) what the applicable law should be in a case where the parties have agreed to voluntary arbitration.
+(ii) what substantive law should apply in a case where the parties have agreed to arbitration.

 The current alternative formulations for each are noted in brackets in Section 2.1.2.

 Summary of Deliberations to Date